 Not surprisingly, our stories start on an airplane where Rebecca Darling of R We There Yet Mom? discovered the hazard of a long-legged toddler:

-When my son was 18 months old, we traveled on a flight with his car seat – he was just able to touch the seat in front of him with his feet.
+When my son was 18 months old, we traveled on a flight with his car seat which we bought using baby seat discounts.
+He was just able to touch the seat in front of him with his feet.
 Once he discovered the fun of kicking the seat, there was no stopping him.
 I literally held his feet singing, telling stories, and playing with him to try to distract him.
 At one point, I softly begged him to stop.

 Two-thirds of the way through the older gentleman who was sitting in the seat turns around and give me a kind smile.
 I steeled myself, waiting to hear it.
 He nicely told me not to worry about it anymore – it was nice to get a “massage” the whole flight.